datastax/php-driver/README.md

 * Apache Cassandra versions 1.2, 2.0 and partially 2.1
 * DataStax Enterprise 3.1, 3.2, 4.0 and 4.5
 * PHP 5.3+

-__NOTE__: Apache Cassandra 2.1 support is limited to the Cassandra 2.0 API, e.g. no user-defined types.
+* Compilers: GCC 4.1.2+, Clang 3.4+, and MSVC 2010/2012/2013

-__NOTE__: Windows support is planned for a later, more stable release.
+__NOTE__: Apache Cassandra 2.1 support is limited to the Cassandra 2.0 API (native protocol v2), e.g. no user-defined types.

 ## Contributing